 Free Call 1800 184 527

-There are all gender toilets and change rooms available across all Deakin campuses at the following locations:
+All gender toilets and change rooms are available at all Deakin campuses: